-"His faith is counted for righteousness."
-Romans 4:5
+"His faith is counted for righteousness."-Romans iv.
+5.

-MIGHTY are the powers of sin, and death, and delusion, and circumstances that have carried us away from God, and nothing short of the Savior's omnipotent arm can crush those powers, and bring a soul to God.
-There is much said about coming to God, but every Christian that knows his own heart, and that knows the cares, anxieties, and perplexities of the world, recognizes the truth of the Savior's words, that "No man can come unto me except it be given him of my Father, except my Father draw him."
-Nothing but the quickening and almighty power of the Eternal Spirit of God can keep ns standing fast in spirituality of mind.
-The real Christian, if he be ever so favored in providence, wants something beyond that.
+MIGHTY are the powers of sin, and death, and delusion, and circumstances that have carried us away from God, and nothing short of the Saviour's omnipotent arm can crush those powers, and bring a soul to God.
+There is much said about coming to God, but every Christian that knows his own heart, and that knows the cares, anxieties, and perplexities of the world, recognizes the truth of the Saviour's words, that "No man can come unto me except it be given him of my Father, except my Father draw him."
+Nothing but the quickening and almighty power of the Eternal Spirit of God can keep us standing fast in spirituality of mind.
+The real Christian, if he be ever so favoured in providence, wants something beyond that.
 It is not temporal things that can feed the soul.
-And if, on the other hand, his adversities he great, he needs also the almighty power and mercy of the blessed God to keep him up in his Christian character, to keep him up in his faith in God, and it is only by faith that the great God is on the side of any one.
-All things are possible to him that believes, simply because the Lord is on his side.
-The Savior, therefore, might well say, "Have faith in God."
-But then our text suggests a very solemn thought, and brings me this morning into a very solemn position; for it here said of a certain kind of belief, that "his faith is counted for righteousness;" implying that there are faiths that are not counted for righteousness.
+And if, on the other hand, his adversities be great, he needs also the almighty power and mercy of the blessed God to keep him up in his Christian character, to keep him up in his faith in God, and it is only by faith that the great God is on the side of any one.
+All things are possible to him that believeth, simply because the Lord is on his side.
+The Saviour, therefore, might well say, "Have faith in God."
+But then our text sug-gests a very solemn thought, and brings me this morning into a very solemn position; for it here saith of a certain kind of belief, that "his faith is counted for righteousness.
+Fallen angels believe, but their faith is not counted for righteousness.
 Fallen angels believe, but their faith is not counted for righteousness; and the Pharisees of old believed in the letter of God's word, but their faith was not counted for righteousness.
-What a direful deception will it be for us if, professing to be believers in Christ, we find out, when we come to the end, and hell shall receive us, that after all we have not possessed that faith that God accounts to us for righteousness.
-Faith that does not receive the truth in the love of it is not accounted for righteousness; faith that has not works is not accounted for righteousness.
+What a direful deception will it be for us if, professing to be believers in Christ, we find out, when we come to the end, and hell shall receive us, that after all we have not possessed that faith that God accounteth to us for righteousness.
+Faith that doth not receive the truth in the love of it is not accounted for righteousness; faith that hath not works is not accounted for righteousness.